pam-exchange/SymantecPAM-SPIX/README.md

 The `delimiter` setting defines the CSV delimiter.
 Depending on Windows locale settings, this may need to be changed.
 If not set, it defaults to a comma (`,`).

-The `limit` settomg defines the maximum number of items returned by CLI/API queries.
-Since PAM does not support paging, items beyond this limit are not retrieved.
+The `limit` setting defines the maximum number of items returned by CLI/API queries. **SPIX** does not support paging and this sets the maximum number of entries exported.

-The `tcf` settomg defines names (case-sensitive) for all Custom Connectors used in Symantec PAM.
+The `tcf` setting defines names (case-sensitive) for all Custom Connectors used in Symantec PAM.

 ```